nmalayev/kinder-memories-frontend/README.md

 - CodyHouse Library - inspired the design and functionality
 - MomentJS - to standardize between Ruby and HTML date formats for use in calculations
 - React-Router - for dynamic client-side routing and better UX
-- Semantic UI React - for styling
+- Semantic UI React and custom CSS - styling
 - JWT and Bcrypt - to build auth

 # Additional Notes